mishabvibes/E-Hospitality/README.md

-E-Hospitality 🏥

-E-Hospitality is a Django-based Hospital Management System designed to streamline healthcare operations such as patient management, doctor appointments, and administrative tasks.
-This project focuses on delivering an easy-to-use, responsive, and secure solution for healthcare institutions.

-🚀 Features

-User Authentication – Secure login and account creation for patients and staff.

-Appointment Booking – Patients can schedule appointments online.

-Patient Management – Doctors and admins can manage patient records.

-Admin Dashboard – Manage appointments, users, and system data.

-Responsive Design – Works seamlessly on desktop and mobile devices.

-Database Integration – Uses MySQL for reliable data management.

-🛠️ Tech Stack

-Backend: Django (Python)

-Database: MySQL

-Frontend: HTML, CSS, JavaScript (Bootstrap/Tailwind for styling)

-Authentication: Django’s built-in auth system

-Deployment: PythonAnywhere / Localhost (XAMPP or MySQL server)

-📂 Project Structure
-E-Hospitality/
-│── hospital/          # Main Django app
-│── templates/         # HTML templates
-│── static/            # CSS, JS, Images
-│── db.sqlite3         # Database (for testing, MySQL for production)
-│── manage.py          # Django project manager
-│── requirements.txt   # Dependencies

-⚙️ Installation & Setup

-Clone the repository

-git clone https://github.com/heymishab/E-Hospitality.git
-cd E-Hospitality

-Create a virtual environment & activate it

-python -m venv venv
-source venv/bin/activate   # On Mac/Linux
-venv\Scripts\activate      # On Windows

-Install dependencies

-pip install -r requirements.txt

-Database Setup (MySQL)

-Create a database in MySQL (e.g., ehospitality_db).

-Update settings.py with your database credentials.

-DATABASES = {
+Django E-Hospital
+Django E-Hospital is a web-based hospital management system built with Python and the Django framework.
+It aims to streamline hospital operations by providing tools for patient management, appointment scheduling, and administrative tasks.
+The system is designed to be user-friendly for patients, doctors, and administrators, with a focus on accessibility and scalability.
+Features

+Patient Management: Register and manage patient profiles, including personal details and medical history.
+Appointment Scheduling: Book, reschedule, or cancel appointments with doctors based on availability.
+Doctor Profiles: View and manage doctor information and schedules.
+Admin Dashboard: Centralized interface for managing users, appointments, and hospital resources.
+Search Functionality: Search for doctors or patients with dynamic filtering.
+Secure Authentication: User registration and login for patients, doctors, and admins with Django's built-in security.
+Responsive Design: Mobile-friendly interface using Bootstrap.

+Note: Features may evolve as the project develops.
+Tech Stack

+Backend: Python 3.8+, Django 5.0+
+Frontend: HTML, CSS, JavaScript, Bootstrap 5
+Database: SQLite (development), PostgreSQL (production recommended)
+Dependencies: Managed via requirements.txt (e.g., Django, psycopg2 for PostgreSQL)
+Tools: Git, Virtualenv

+Prerequisites
+Before setting up the project, ensure you have the following installed on your Windows machine:

+Python 3.8 or higher (Download)
+Git (Download)
+Pip (included with Python)
+Virtualenv (pip install virtualenv)
+Optional: PostgreSQL for production (Download)

+Verify installations:
+python --version
+git --version
+pip --version

+Setup Instructions (Windows)
+Follow these steps to clone and run the project locally on a Windows machine:

+Clone the Repository:Open Command Prompt or Git Bash and run: cd C:\Path\To\Your\Projects git clone https://github.com/heymishab/E-Hospitality.git cd E-Hospitality

+Create and Activate a Virtual Environment: python -m venv env
+.\env\Scripts\activate

+You should see (env) in your terminal prompt.

+Install Dependencies:Install required Python packages: pip install -r requirements.txt

+If requirements.txt is unavailable, install Django: pip install django

+Configure the Database:

+By default, the project uses SQLite (no setup needed).
+To use PostgreSQL:
+Install PostgreSQL and create a database:psql -U postgres CREATE DATABASE e_hospital;

+Update settings.py (in the project directory) with your database credentials:DATABASES = {
     'default': {
-        'ENGINE': 'django.db.backends.mysql',
+        'ENGINE': 'django.db.backends.postgresql',
-        'NAME': 'ehospitality_db',
+        'NAME': 'e_hospital',
-        'USER': 'your_username',
+        'USER': 'your_db_user',
-        'PASSWORD': 'your_password',
+        'PASSWORD': 'your_db_password',
         'HOST': 'localhost',
-        'PORT': '3306',
+        'PORT': '5432',
     }
 }

-Run migrations

-python manage.py migrate
+Apply Migrations:Create and apply database migrations: python manage.py makemigrations python manage.py migrate

-Create a superuser

-python manage.py createsuperuser
+Create a Superuser (for admin access): python manage.py createsuperuser

-Run the server
+Follow prompts to set a username, email, and password.

-python manage.py runserver
+Run the Development Server:Start the Django server: python manage.py runserver

-Now, visit http://127.0.0.1:8000/ in your browser.

-🔑 Login Credentials (Demo)

-Admin Panel: /admin

-Use the superuser credentials you created during setup.
+Open http://127.0.0.1:8000/ in a web browser to view the application.

+Access the Admin Panel:Visit http://127.0.0.1:8000/admin and log in with your superuser credentials.

+Usage

+Homepage: Access the main interface at http://127.0.0.1:8000/.
+Patient Features: Register or log in to book appointments or view medical history.
+Doctor Features: Log in to manage schedules and patient interactions.
+Admin Features: Use the admin panel to manage users, appointments, and hospital data.

+Troubleshooting

+"No module named 'django'": Ensure the virtual environment is active and Django is installed (pip install django).
+Database errors: Verify database settings in settings.py and ensure PostgreSQL is running if used.
+Port conflicts: If runserver fails, try a different port:python manage.py runserver 8001

-🤝 Contributing
+Contributing
 Contributions are welcome!
-Feel free to fork this repo and submit a pull request.
+To contribute:

+Fork the repository.
+Create a new branch (git checkout -b feature/your-feature).
+Make changes and commit (git commit -m "Add your feature").
+Push to your branch (git push origin feature/your-feature).
+Open a Pull Request.

+Please follow the Code of Conduct (to be added).
-📜 License
+License

-This project is licensed under the MIT License – free to use, modify, and distribute.
+This project is licensed under the MIT License.
+See the LICENSE file for details.
+Contact
+For questions or feedback, contact the project maintainer:

+GitHub: heymishab
+Email: [Add your email or remove this line if not applicable]